One-Pan Greek Chicken Thighs with Potatoes

 Instructions

-- Pulse oregano, olive oil, salt, pepper, paprika, lemon zest, garlic, and lemon juice in a food processor until a paste forms.
+- Make the marinade.
+Pulse oregano, olive oil, salt, pepper, paprika, lemon zest, garlic, and lemon juice in a food processor until a paste forms.

 Notes